DPotoyan/Chem324/content/Lec4-3.md

 ## Outline for Lecture 4.0:

 - Rigid body system is introduced as a prototype for quantization of rotational degrees of freedom in molecules.
-- Spherica coordinate system is introduced out of necessity of taking advantage of spherical symmetry of the problem which leads to reduction of dimensionality.
+Spherical coordinate system is introduced out of necessity of taking advantage of spherical symmetry of the problem which leads to reduction of dimensionality.
 - Solving Schrodinger equation in spherical coordinates results in eigenfunctions in the form of spherical harmonics.
 Energy eigenvalues are found to be degenerate with respect to one of the quantum numbers.
 - Connection with microwave spectroscopy is shown where spectral lines are predicted to be occur in equal intervals.
 - Selection rule is established via recursion relation of spherical harmonics.